• Recipe Index

 Pinterest graphic of leftover turkey pie.

-If you like this recipe then try some of our other great recipes:
+If you like this recipe then try some of my other great recipes with leftovers:

 • Ham, Fig & Blue Cheese Salad a great use of leftover ham and also any cheese leftover from my boxing day cheeseboard